What happens during a food hygiene inspection?

 There are a number of actions we can take if they find contraventions of food hygiene legislation in a catering business.

-Dependent on the seriousness of the issue, they might:
+Dependent on the seriousness of the issue, we might:

 - write informally to you outlining the contraventions they witnessed and providing you with a timescale in which to rectify them